hayamizu-lab/tree-child-orienter/README.md

 + itertools
 + time

-### Turorial
+### Tutorial
 When you run the code, you will be prompted for a file name of the input.
-The input must be a csv file representing the adjacency matrix of an undirected binary phylogenetic network.
-Here, we demonstrate the code using  `sample-input.csv`, we enter 'sample-input'.
-Then, we will obtain the results as follows.
-In the case when the input network is tree-child orientable, the program will also output a visualisation of its tree-child orientation in pdf format (see `sample-output.pdf`).
+The input must be a CSV file representing the adjacency matrix of an undirected binary phylogenetic network.
+Here, we demonstrate the code using `sample-input.csv`, so we enter 'sample-input' (without the extension).
+Then, you will get the results as follows.
+In the case when the input network is tree-child orientable, the program will also output a visualisation of its tree-child orientation in PDF format (see `sample-output.pdf`).
 ```
 File Name: sample-input
 Elapsed time: 0.274124104 [sec]